the-events-calendar/the-events-calendar/readme.txt

 == Description ==

-The Events Calendar Premium plugin enables you to rapidly create and manage events using the post editor.
+The Events Calendar Pro plugin enables you to rapidly create and manage events using the post editor.
 Features include Google Maps integration as well as default templates such as a calendar grid and event list for streamlined one click installation.

-= Events Calendar Premium =
+= Events Calendar Pro =

 * Manage event details in the Events post type
 * Upcoming Events Widget